guildspeak/branding/readme.md

 # Guildspeak Branding
 Our graphics assets released under Proprietary License.

+# License
-See `LICENSE.md`
+See in LICENSE.md